2019 Washington Nationals postseason: Game 1, October 3

 Against Los Angeles relievers Adam Kolarek, Kenta Maeda, and Joe Kelly, the Nationals offense managed only more hit, a double by shortstop Trea Turner in the ninth, their only base runner after the fourth inning; the Dodgers pitching staff finished with a combined 13 strikeouts, giving up only three walks.
 The Washington bullpen fared poorly, allowing four hits, two walks, and four earned runs over two innings of work.
 With one out in the seventh, Nationals reliever Tanner Rainey – making the first postseason appearance of his career – walked pinch hitter Joc Pederson and gave up a single to third baseman Justin Turner.
 Fernando Rodney came in to relieve Rainey, walked Taylor to load the bases, and allowed a two-out single to Muncy that scored Bellinger and Turner and stretched the Dodgers′ lead to 4–0.
 In the eighth inning, Hunter Strickland gave up two solo homers, to pitch hitter Gavin Lux and Pederson.
 The Dodgers shut out the Nationals on two hits and won 6–0 to take a 1–0 series lead.
 Los Angeles extended its winning streak to eight games, dating back into the regular season, while Washington's winning streak in the regular season and postseason combined ended at nine.
+This would be Washington's only road loss in their World Series run; following this game, they would win eight straight road games to clinch the title.